 reconnaissance

-Much of le Tour comprises long, flat stages.
-There are also two or three time trials, even including one for teams.
-Of course serious mugs have the full itinerary the very moment it is published, and start ringing round appropriately placed hotels on the route to reserve a room.
+Of course, serious mugs have the full itinerary the very moment it is published, and start ringing round appropriately placed hotels on the route to reserve a room.
 Necessary because local hotels quickly book up for the night before the Tour comes through.

 choosing your viewpoint